 I can guarantee that your most significant bill besides your electricity for those who run their A/C all summer and their heat all winter, is more than likely your cable bill.
 Don’t get me wrong, I love watching the latest TV shows as much as the next person, but I took a look at our cable bill and realized that we were paying over $100 every month to have the movie channels.
 We also noticed that it was the same old movies that were always on repeat.
 We were even paying for Netflix and Hulu, DC Universe, and had an Amazon Prime subscription, which included Amazon Videos, and had also recently subscribed to Disney+.
 It just made sense for us to get rid of Cable.
 We cut out a $100 bill, and our Hulu subscription is now being paid for by our phone company.
 That’s $100/month that can go towards a future trip.

 I’ve had the same cell phone provider for over 13 years.
 While they may not be the best when it comes to service, their customer service certainly makes up for it.
 Thank you, Sprint!
-One day I looked at my cell phone bill and compared the rate that I was paying to current offers on their website and made a phone call.
+One day, I looked at my cell phone bill, compared the rate I was paying to current offers on their website, and made a phone call.
 It turns out that being a loyal customer paid off, and my bill was reduced by almost 50%.
-If you’re a military service member or a veteran, most telephone companies offer a military plan which offers substantial savings.
+If you’re a military service member or veteran, most telephone companies offer a military plan that offers substantial savings.

 I don’t always take a look at my bank statement, but I just happened to be doing so and realized that I was paying for not only Apple Music ($10) but also Spotify Premium Family ($15), which I’ve used no more than twice.
 I also had a subscription to Sirius XM in my vehicle.
 I love music, but I stream my music using Amazon Music (included in my Amazon Prime subscription) on my Echo devices, including the Echo Auto, or via the app on my cell phone.
 So I went ahead and canceled my Apple, Spotify, and Sirius XM subscriptions, thus saving me some moolah.

 While you do indeed need to watch your credit card spending, as in don’t buy things you don’t need, you can put bills that you would otherwise pay with cash on a credit card and pay that balance off right away.
 My favorite airline is American Airlines, and 90% of my flights are booked through them, so it just made sense for me to get their branded credit card.
-Not only does it automatically give me an upgrade as in priority boarding and free checked luggage, but the points allows me to book free flights as well.
-Another is the American Express Platinum, which comes along with a myriad of bonuses, but beware of the $500 annual fee, which can be a lot for many.
+Not only does it automatically give me an upgrade, as in priority boarding and free checked luggage, but the points allow me to book free flights as well.
+Another is the American Express Platinum Card, which comes with a myriad of bonuses, but beware of the $500 annual fee, which can be a lot for many.

 Since I mentioned credit cards, I also have to talk about spending.
-I’m a name brand snob, meaning that I love designer stuff, the more expensive, the better, but I realized that for me to live the life I wanted, I had to cut back on my spending.
-So now, when YSL, Louis Vuitton, Gucci, and Fendi releases a new line, I think, “Where would that $2500 for that bag take me around the world?”
-Sure I splurge every once in a while, but I save for that splurge as I believe in treating yourself as well, just not every day!
+I’m a name-brand snob, meaning that I love designer stuff.
+The more expensive, the better, but I realized that for me to live the life I wanted, I had to cut back on my spending.
+So now, when YSL, Louis Vuitton, Gucci, and Fendi release a new line, I think, “Where would that $2500 for that bag take me around the world?”
+Sure, I splurge every once in a while, but I save for that splurge as I believe in treating yourself as well, just not every day!

 I saved this tip for almost last because once you’ve saved enough money, you’re going to want to get a flight to a destination of your choice.
 I wouldn’t consider myself a last-minute traveler, but there have been times where I’ve booked a ticket at the last minute because there was a fantastic fare to travel to a particular city.
 I never plan in advance where I want to go.
-Instead, I book wherever it’s cheap to fly to.
-I sign up with sites such as Scotts Cheap Flights that does the work for me in finding deals to countries that I may be interested in traveling to from my local airport.
+Instead, I book wherever it’s cheapest to fly to.
+I sign up with sites such as Going (previously known as Scotts Cheap Flights) which does the work for me in finding deals to countries that I may be interested in traveling to from my local airport.

 Reinvent the way you currently think about travel.
 Travel doesn’t have to mean an international destination; it can be as simple as driving to a neighboring town or state.
 There are currently 50 states within the USA, and some are your neighbors, how many have you visited?
 So the next time that you start thinking that you can’t afford to travel, think about the many ways I’ve afforded to travel the world, and you can do it too!